- Cold Headed/Machined

 Of course,there are times when design features can require precision machining.
 At WCS, we also have extensive machining experience using a full range of automatic multi-spindle screw machines and CNC machining centers.

 For your component, our engineers will utilize state-of-the-art methods to develop the manufacturing process with the optimum production techniques in order to deliver a cost effective and superior perrforming solution.

-Cold formed parts can be produced up to 100X faster than machined parts.
+Cold headed, formed parts can be produced up to 100X faster than machined parts.
 Cold forming forges the finished part using cold work to maintain grain structure and produce a stronger part.
 Eccentric and irregular shapes can be excellent candidates for cold forming, as are parts requiring greater strength.

-Some components just aren't cut out to be either cold headed or machined but rather require a combination of both plus assembly services.
+Some components just aren't cut out to be either cold headed parts or machined parts but rather require a combination of both plus assembly services.
 Our engineers will perform a "Process Analysis" on your part to determine the optimal manufacturing strategy.
 The decision can be based on the quantity, component geometries, performance and cost objectives.